9999years/new.becca.ooo/content/url-editor.md

 * you can click the × to delete a parameter or element of the path from the url
 * it needs a browser from about 2016 or later to work because of some javascript stuff

+# to-do

+* add functionality to add components to the path and parameters